jeek-on-git/PSHostFile/README.md

 There are 5 different Entry Types (`EntryType`) defined, these are;

-`Header`: The first 22 rows of the host file are flagged as a `Header` Type; any line that starts with a "*# text*".
+`Header`: The first 22 rows of the Hosts File are flagged as a `Header` Type; any line that starts with a "*# text*".
 This allows for the 'Header' information of the hosts file to be preserved.

 `Comment` : This is the same as the Header type, using the same "# *text*" pattern, however, anything after the 22nd row is flagged as a comment.
 This allows for inline comments to be add and/or removed.